 1. Rogue Dip Belt – Top Pick

-Savvy powerlifters and CrossFitters should be familiar with the impeccable durability that Rogue offers in almost all of its gear.
+Savvy powerlifters and CrossFitters should be familiar with Rogue's impeccable durability in almost all of its gear.
 The Rogue Ohio lifting belt, for instance, is well-known for having a robust leather build that provides tons of support for squats, bench, and deadlifts.

 - Unparalleled weight capacity (29,400 lbs).